nicost/minimal-mistakes/_posts/microscopes/2015-11-24-new-epi-scope.markdown

 2. Hamamatsu EMCCD: C9100-13.
 EM-CCD mode has 5.8 electrons per count, Normal CCD mode has 1.4 electrons per count

 ##DMD
-The microscopes currently has a DMD (DLP4000 from Digital Light Innovations: http://www.dlinnovations.com) mounted at the back port.
-It is currently illuminated with a HPX LED (405nm) unit from Sutter (on loan)
+The microscopes has a DMD [Texas Instruments LightCrafter 6500](http://www.ti.com/tool/dlplcr6500evm).
+It is illuminated with a HPX LED (405nm) unit from Sutter.

 ![DMD]({{ site.url }}/siteimages/newEpiDMD.jpg)

-New DMD is the Texas Instruments LightCrafter 6500 (http://www.ti.com/tool/dlplcr6500evm).